MaxraySavage/hungr-lc/README.md

 Then we can build the controller, data repository and thymeleaf templates to make that happen.

 ### Refinements
-A recipe is obviously more than just a name and a description.
+A recipe is more than just a name and a description.

 #### Steps
 Recipes are broken up into steps.